mjacobsen32/IOS-App-To-Nodejs-Server-on-rp3/README.md

 }
 ```
 ## We can now run the application with our server running on the same network and everything should work!
+# Applications, usefulness, and limitations:
+Having the ability to connect a mobile device to our home or organizations systems that operate on linux can have provide flexibility, fast action, and ease of use while away from your home system.
+This application is a proof of concept to show what is possible and how easy it can be to implement if you desire to access work or home machines while on the go.

+There are various possible applications for this kind of implementation if expanded on.
+A small IT department could make use of this if they are not able to lug around a laptop everywhere they go.
+If a system crashes, or a machine needs assistence, being able to access that to run simple commands through an Iphone can be very handy.
+Antother application could be if you had a home system that ran on raspberry pi, such as lighting, cooling, or heating.
+Being able to change the thermostat, or music from your iphone can be nice that way you do not need to go to your home station for changes.
+The applications are endless, but the obvious benefit would be to have on the go access to systems and machines when you cannot have access to your computer.

+This application also does not take into account security concerns as it is simply a proof of concept and can only run on your local network until later steps are taken to allow outside connection.
+Extra security measures will need to be addressed when implementing such a server that gives mobile devices access to administrative commands and executable programs and methods.